Ankylosing spondylitis: Nine possible complications

 Regular exercise and eating a healthful diet are part of a good AS treatment plan, and also help reduce the risk of heart diseases.
 It also helps people to avoid tobacco use and maintain a healthy weight.

 7. Social and employment problems

-While having AS does not have any direct impact on employment, the disorder can affect a person's social and public life as it progresses.
+While having AS should not have any direct impact on employment, being unable to work for long periods may make gaining or keeping a job more difficult.
+The disorder can also affect a person's social and public life as it progresses.

 Over time, AS can affect the type of work a person can do, especially physical labor.
 Some may be unable to work for long period, while others may not be able to work at all.